aellas/QtileDots/README.md

 <p align="center">This repository contains my configuration files for the Qtile window manager</p>

 ## Optional
+Both scripts are designed to get my dotfiles fully working for myself and the software I use, please use at your own risk!
+I've included them incase someone was interested :)
 1. **`setup_void.sh`**: This script is designed to help setup your Void install **[note]** it's a WIP at the moment, but it installs most of the software and enables services that I use.
 2. **`dotfiles_setup.sh`**: This script installs and links your dotfiles into the correct locations for easy management of your configuration files.

-Both scripts are designed for a quick and simple setup for my own setups, but please use at your own risk!

 ![preview](preview/preview1.png?raw=true)